How To Configure Facebook Conversion API for Shopify

 - New customer

-This is a quick and simple integration but lacks the ability to track conversions across your entire store (like add to carts, etc).
+This is a quick and simple integration but lacks the ability to track conversions across your entire store (like add to carts, etc) or deduplicate with your pixel.

 Option 2: Shopify

-There are three new options to choose from in Facebook pixel settings:
+There are three options to choose from in Facebook pixel settings:

-The Maximum option includes the conversion API for purchase events.
+The Maximum option includes the conversion API for all sitewide events like pageview, product view, add to cart, initiate checkout, and purchases.

 Since this is changing frequently, we are keeping this list of potential gotchas updated as we learn more: